 The landlord may share this information with their employees such as a superintendent or property manager (who are also required to keep this information confidential).
-The landlord may be required by law to share information with other people who are investigating the situation (Refer to section 47.4 re: rules about confidentiality of this information).
+The landlord may be required by law to share information with other people who are investigating the situation (Refer to section 47.4 of the Residential Tenancies Act).